redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 ### Create the BookItemProvider

-First we need to write the `BookItemProvider`.
+First, we need to create the `BookItemProvider`.

 ```php
 // src/BookStore/Infrastructure/Sylius/State/Provider/BookItemProvider.php